 This step is to make website accessible from everywhere.
 Skip this step if you don’t want your website to be able to accessed from public.
 Without this you are able to access your website from other device but within the same network only.

 To make our website visible across the internet we need to use port forwarding in our router because our internal IP address is not visible outside.
 So we do port forwarding and access the website using external IP address.
+In simple word port forwarding converts internal IP to external IP and vice-versa.
 External IP address is the address assigned by the ISP.

 See this video to know how to do port forwarding in your router and to find external IP address of your network.
 There may be slightly different method in other routers but this is for Lynksys routers.